s-ajensen/meditations/_posts/2023-04-27-Thy-Laziness-Runneth-Over.md

+---
-# Thy Laziness Runneth Over
+title: "Thy Laziness Runneth Over"
+---

 Recently, while working on the [7th Euler problem](https://projecteuler.net/problem=7), I was struck by an error which I didn't expect to run across in the given context—indeed, I had specifically designed my code to avoid the error...